 |Copyright © Nucleus Medical Media, Inc.|

-- Missing doses of prescribed antihypertensive medications, particularly beta-blockers or clonidine, which can cause a rebound effect.
-Medication noncompliance is the most common reason for hypertensive emergencies.
+- Missing doses of medicine for high blood pressure, like beta-blockers or clonidine, which can cause a rebound effect

 - Blood tests and urine tests

 - Echocardiogram or ultrasound of the heart to look for heart damage

 - Renal duplex or ultrasound —to check blood flow in kidneys

 Treatment needs to be started quickly.
 Options will depend on what has been affected.
 Medication options include:

 Blood pressure medicine given by IV.
 This method lets the medicine quickly reduce blood pressure.
 The medicine can help to open blood vessels and reduce the force of heart beat.
 Options may include:

 - High blood pressure pills once blood pressure is in safer levels

 Tests will be done to look for any damage that may have happened.
 A treatment plan will be made to keep blood pressure in healthy levels.